mojio/mojio-developer-cms/cms/PUSHBasics/template.md

 #### Conditions ####

 A condition string to filter notifications by.
 These conditions follow the same string format the API's filtering mechanism.
-Example: "Speed.Value gt 50" or "Tags contains 'work-car' and FuelLevel.Value lt 20"
+Example: `Speed.Value gt 50` or `Tags contains 'work-car' and FuelLevel.Value lt 20`

 #### Timing ####